 #3 - Tribord EasyBreath (Latest Version) Snorkel Mask

 Tribord developed the first full face snorkel mask.
 When they released the Tribord EasyBreath full face mask, this became a game-changer for the world of snorkeling.

 The Tribord EasyBreath full face snorkel mask is very well designed and made with good quality materials.
 It's not a cheap version of an expensive brand.
 This is a great mask at a very good price.
 These continue to come down in price as different versions are released.

-Tribord has continue to improve on their original design and released a new version in 2017.
-Tribord masks come in 4 sizes making it easy to find the right one for all members of your family.
+Tribord has continue to improve on their original design.
+These come in 4 sizes, making it easy to find the right one for all members of your family.